Compensation

 Benefits

-The cost of state and local government employee benefits increased by 4.8 percent for the 12-month period ending March 2025, according to data published by the U.S. Bureau of Labor Statistics.
-This is the seventh consecutive quarter of annualized increase below five percent, following four consecutive quarters at or above that level.
+The cost of state and local government employee benefits increased by 3.8 percent for the 12-month period ending September 2025, according to data published by the U.S. Bureau of Labor Statistics.
+This is the ninth consecutive quarter of annualized increase below five percent, following four consecutive quarters at or above that level.
 The rate of annualized increase in the cost of benefits for private sector workers was 3.5 percent for the same period.

 Annualized Quarterly Change in Benefit Costs